 Ormat knows that the success of our business depends on employee satisfaction and stability.
 We therefore strive to make our working environment a place that employees will choose to stay.
 We ensure this by providing competitive benefits, growth opportunities and a warm and positive work atmosphere.
+All of our global employees are entitled to retirement and pension benefits at or beyond the legal level of employer collective bargaining agreements.
+As of December 2018, two percent of Ormat's employees were covered by collective bargaining agreements, namely the employees of our Bouillante power plant in Guadeloupe, where employees are represented by the national union. the Confédération Générale du Travail de Guadeloupe.
+We have never experienced a major labor dispute, strike or work stoppage.
+We consider our relations with our employees to be one of our success factors, and to be beyond satisfactory.
+We believe that our future success depends on our continued ability to hire, integrate and retain gualified personnel everywhere we operate.

-All of our global employees are entitled to retirement and pension benefits at or beyond the legal level of employer contribution in the relevant country of operation, including access to 401(k)65 pension schemes in the U.S., and parental leave according to the allotted time period in each country.
+Below is a breakdown of Ormat's employees who ended employment during 2018, categorized by age and gender, in contribution in the relevant country of operation, including access to 401(k)65 pension schemes in the U.S., and parental leave according to the allotted time period in each country.
 Some examples of the additional benefits that Ormat provides to employees include: health and dental insurance, disability coverage, additional vacation days and other benefits beyond local employment laws.
-Ormat affords these benefits to its permanent full and part-time emplovees.
+Ormat affords these benefits to its permanent full and part-time employees.

-Some of the other benefits that are afforded to our employees at a number of our operations sites include: access to educational funds, transportation fees. housing subsidies, optical care, compassionate leave (during mourning periods), birthday, family gifts and stipends, laundry services, and more depending on the local needs in the country and relevant requests from employees.
+Some of the other benefits that are afforded to our employees at a number of our operations sites include: access to educational funds. transportation fees. housing subsidies, optical care, compassionate leave (during mourning periods), birthday, family gifts and stipends, laundry services, and more depending on the local needs in the country and relevant requests from employees.